maszhongming/Effective_Extractive_Summarization/README.md

 ## Result
 You can read [our paper](https://arxiv.org/abs/1907.03491) to get the results of our experiments.

 The outputs produced by our different models on CNN/DailyMail dataset will be released soon.

 ## Note
 1. Part of out code uses the the implementation of [fast_abs_rl](https://github.com/ChenRocks/fast_abs_rl) and [Transformer](https://github.com/jadore801120/attention-is-all-you-need-pytorch).
-Thans for their work !
+Thanks for their work !
 2. Code about RL is coming soon.